workshopdemos/doggos-gse/README.md

 - Please, use this repository and the `main` branch for the latest source code: `git clone git@github.gwd.broadcom.net:ni892489/doggos-gse.git`.

-**Note** Make sure, that you have a [Git](https://git-scm.com/downloads) installed and you have a public SSH key [defined](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) in your GH account.
+**Note: Make sure, that you have a [Git](https://git-scm.com/downloads) installed.**

-- Once you have the repository cloned to your system, please, execute `npm install` in it.
+- Once you have the repository cloned to your system, please, execute `npm install --silent` in it.
 It is required to get the local project dependencies to be fetched.
 It may take 1-2 minutes to complete, so please, be patient :)

 ### Building (generating or compiling) the program